-Application of the proviso to the definition in section 41(1) to Companies A, B, C and D
+Application of the proviso to A, B, C and D

-Company A is excluded from consideration as part of the group of companies by paragraph (i)(ee) of the proviso to the definition in section 41(1) as it is a foreign incorporated company which is effectively managed in America.
+A is excluded from consideration as part of the group of companies by paragraph (i)(ee) of the proviso, since it is a foreign incorporated company which is effectively managed in the United States of America.

-None of the exclusions in paragraph (i) or deeming provisions in paragraph (ii) of the proviso to the definition in section 41(1) apply to Company B, C or D.
+None of the exclusions in paragraph (i) or deeming provisions in paragraph (ii) of the proviso apply to B, C or D.

-The definition in section 1(1) must now be re-applied to these companies (Companies B, C and D) to determine if there is a group of companies for the purposes of the corporate rules, bearing in mind that Company A has been eliminated as part of the group.
+The definition of "group of companies" in section 1(1) must now be re-applied to these companies (B, C and D) to determine if there is a group of companies for the purposes of the definition of the same term in section 41(1), bearing in mind that A has been eliminated as part of the group.

-Application of the definition in section 1(1) to Companies B, C and D
+Application of the definition of "group of companies" in section 1(1) to B, C and D

-Neither Company B nor Company C is a controlled group company because Company A has been excluded from consideration and as a result there is no company still under consideration which alone or together with other permitted companies hold 70% or more of the shares in Company B or C. In the absence of a controlling group company and a controlled group company, Companies B and C are not a "group of companies" as defined.
+Neither B nor C is a controlled group company because A has been excluded from consideration and as a result there is no company still under consideration which alone or together with other permitted companies hold 70% or more of the equity shares in B or C. In the absence of a controlling group company and a controlled group company, B and C are not a "group of companies" as defined.

-Companies C and D are a group of companies for purposes of the corporate rules because -
+C and D are a group of companies for the purposes of the definition of "group of companies" in section 41(1) because -

-Company C is a "controlling group company" while Company D is a "controlled group company"; and Company C satisfies the requirement that "the controlling group company" directly holds at least 70% of the equity shares in at least one "controlled group company".
+- C is a "controlling group company" while D is a "controlled group company"; and - C satisfies the requirement that "the controlling group company" directly holds at least 70% of the equity shares in at least one "controlled group company".

-Example 2 - Interpretation of the definition in section 41(1)
+Example 2 - Interpretation of the definition of "group of companies" in section 41(1)